List of material published by WikiLeaks: Turkish AK Party emails

 On 19 July 2016, in response to the Turkish government's purges that followed the coup attempt, WikiLeaks released 294,548 emails from Turkey's ruling Justice and Development party (AKP).
 According to WikiLeaks, the material, which it said was the first batch from the "AKP Emails", was obtained a week before the attempted coup in the country and "is not connected, in any way, to the elements behind the attempted coup, or to a rival political party or state".
 After WikiLeaks announced that they would release the emails, the organisation was for over 24 hours under a "sustained attack".
 Following the leak, the Turkish government ordered the Wikileaks site to be blocked nationwide.

-Fisher asked WikiLeaks not to publish the AKP emails as she was still access files on the AKP network.
+Most experts and commentators agree that Phineas Fisher was behind the leak.
+Fisher asked WikiLeaks not to publish the AKP emails as she was still accessing files on the AKP network.
 After WikiLeaks published the emails, the AKP shut down its internal network and Fisher lost access.
-Most experts and commentators agree that Phineas Fisher was behind the leak.
 Fisher said WikiLeaks had told her that the emails were "all spam and crap."

-WikiLeaks had also tweeted a link to a database which contained sensitive information, such as the Turkish Identification Number, of approximately 50 million Turkish citizens, including nearly every female voter in Turkey.
+WikiLeaks had also tweeted inaccurate descriptions of the leak contents and a link to a database which contained sensitive information, such as the Turkish Identification Number, of approximately 50 million Turkish citizens, including nearly every female voter in Turkey.
 The information first appeared online in April of the same year and was not in the files uploaded by WikiLeaks, but in files described by WikiLeaks as "the full data for the Turkey AKP emails and more" which was archived by Emma Best, who then removed it when the personal data was discovered.

-WikiLeaks was criticized by some for including personal information and malware links in the emails.
+WikiLeaks was criticised by some for including personal information and malware links in the emails.
+WikiLeaks responded by removing the first 300 publicly identified malware, but didn't do an analysis of its own for other malware.
+Over 33,000 more malicious files were later found by a security researcher.